feathersjs/feathers/packages/configuration/README.md

 const feathers = require('@feathersjs/feathers');
 const configuration = require('@feathersjs/configuration');

-// Use the application roo and `config/` as the configuration folder let app = feathers().configure(configuration())
+// Use the application root and `config/` as the configuration folder let app = feathers().configure(configuration())
 ```